-A counsellor who provides services for the use of third parties acknowledges and clarifies the informed consent of the counselee.
-Informed consent is an ongoing part of the counselling process, and counsellors appropriately document discussions of informed consent throughout the counselling relationship.
+Counsellor who provides services for the use of third parties acknowledges and clarifies the informed consent of the counselee.
+Informed consent is an ongoing part of the counselling process, and counsellors appropriately discuss informed consent throughout the counselling relationship.
 The counsellor has an obligation to review in writing and verbally with the counselee the rights and responsibilities of both the counsellor and the counselee.
-Counselee has the freedom to choose whether to enter third parties that may include public and private institutions, funding agencies, etc.
+Counselee have the freedom to choose whether to enter third parties that may include public and private institutions, funding agencies, etc.